mekuzd/StaritPay/README.md

 ---

+### How to eun Locally

-## The frontend runs on PORT 3030 with command Npm run dev, while the backend Runs on PORT 5000 with command nodemon
+The frontend runs on PORT 3030 with command Npm run dev, while the backend Runs on PORT 5000 with command nodemon

 ---